jihuan-tian/jihuan-tian.github.io/_posts/2025-02-01-use-emacs-in-console.markdown

 # Purpose

 When I travel outside, the slow network speed does not allow me to connect to my home server with X11 forwarding.
-Therefore, using Emacs on the server should be in a console via SSH.
-Therefore, consistent operational habits should be formed.
+Therefore, using Emacs on the server should be in a console via SSH and consistent operational habits should be formed.

 # Color theme tuning